 3) He can type in your URL.

 There are proven online Web marketing techniques to help you optimize these options.
 But some are more efficient and cost-effective than others.
-Here is a brief overview of the customer acquisition methods available to you, organized in a cost pyramid: cheapest cost per new customer acquired to most expensive.
+Here is a brief overview of the customer acquisition methods available, organized in a cost pyramid: cheapest cost per new customer acquired to most expensive.

 Customer Referral or Tell-a-Friend

 One of the cheapest and best ways to acquire a new customer is to have one of your existing customers recommend your site to a friend or colleague.
-This will actually cost you nothing – except the hard work it takes to build a loyal following.
+This will cost you nothing – except the hard work it takes to build a loyal following.
 That means you’ll need to offer great products, fantastic customer service, and good value for money.
 One easy way to facilitate referrals is to include a tell-a-friend link on your Web site.
-There are several low-cost software applications available to add this feature to your site.
+Several low-cost software applications are available to add this feature to your site.

 They include:

-o Omnistar Tell is available to either run on your own server for a $27 one-time fee or as a hosted solution for $7.95 a month. (see oministartell.com)
+o Omnistar Tell is available to run on your server for a $27 one-time fee or as a hosted solution for $7.95 monthly. (see oministartell.com)

 o Viral Friend Generator is available for a one-time payment of just $97 (the regular price is $197).
 Once you own the software, you can use it on multiple domains. (see viralfriendgenerator.com)